RocketChat/docs-old/4. User Guides/README.md

 ### Private groups

 **Private groups** are closed channels.
 They are visible only to their members.
-They are best used for subjects that are sensitive, confidential, or limited to a small group of team members.
+Use private groups for subjects that are sensitive, confidential, or limited to a small group of team members.

 Private groups can be joined by invitation only.
-You can decide who can invite others to a private group by changing the permissions.
+The administrator sets the permissions that determine who can invite others to a private group.
 By default, only administrators, room owners, and moderators can invite others to private rooms.

 ### Direct Messages

 **Direct messages (DMs)** are private, 1-on-1 conversation between team members.
-These conversations are visible only to you and the person you DM with.
+You can think of a DM as a private group with only two members.

 ## Channel operations

 ### Favorites

 To help you organize and prioritize your communications, we recommend you **favorite** (or **star**) channels, private groups, and DMs.

 To favorite a channel, click on the star icon in the upper left hand corner of the message area (next to the room name):